-The solution is a super-safe combination of energy efficient Light Emitting Diodes (or LEDs) and translucent plastic cases, designed to perfectly imitate the nostalgic look of traditional café lights.
+The solution is a super-safe combination of energy efficient LED’s and translucent plastic cases, designed to perfectly imitate the nostalgic look of traditional café lights.
 All the charm of glass festoon lights, none of the hassle – always cool to the touch, super cheap to run, virtually unbreakable.

 How to Use Festoon Lighting

 Festoon lights are the perfect choice for many a special occasion.
 Particularly popular for weddings, all Lights4fun festoon lights are manufactured to IP44 standard, which means you can use them outdoors even if it’s raining (as it so often is in the UK).
-Big bulb lights make a novel alternative to standard fairy lights in wedding marquees and venues, and fit especially well with vintage or retro wedding themes.
+Festoon lights work well alongside more traditional fairy lights in wedding marquees and venues, and fit especially well with vintage or retro wedding themes.